bharath12b5/mvn-linux/Building-Perl-MongoDB-Driver.md

 ### Building Perl MongoDB Driver

-The Perl MongoDB Driver v1.2 can be built for Linux on z Systems for the distributions RHEL 6.6/7.1 and SLES 11/12 by following the below instructions.
+The Perl MongoDB Driver v1.2.3 can be built for Linux on z Systems for the distributions RHEL 6.6/7.1, SLES 11/12 and Ubuntu 16.04 by following the below instructions.
-Version  v1.2 has been successfully built and tested using this method.
+Version  v1.2.3 has been successfully built and tested using this method.
 More information on MongoDB_Perl_Driver can be found on http://docs.mongodb.org/ecosystem/drivers/perl/ and the source code can be obtained from the Perl code repository, CPAN, at http://search.cpan.org/dist/MongoDB/.

 _**General Notes:**_

-i) _**Note:** This recipe provides the required Perl MongoDB Driver Linux on z Systems pre-requisites, a MongoDB Test script and directs the user to install a Perl module using tools from the Perl code repository CPAN.
+i) _This recipe provides the required Perl MongoDB Driver Linux on z Systems pre-requisites, a MongoDB Test script and directs the user to install a Perl module using tools from the Perl code repository CPAN.
 The guidance to install the Perl module given here should work in most circumstances, but as details of a CPAN download are environment specific, the reader is referred to a documentation on the CPAN site (etc.) for further details._

-ii) _**Note:** While implementing the steps given below please use a standard permission user unless otherwise specified._
+ii) _While implementing the steps given below please use a standard permission user unless otherwise specified._

-iii) _**Note:** This recipe specifies that CPAN commands should be run as `sudo` to ensure sufficient privileges to install Perl modules.
+iii) _This recipe specifies that CPAN commands should be run as `sudo` to ensure sufficient privileges to install Perl modules.
 Depending on the environment employed, it may be possible to run the CPAN commands as a standard user._

-iv) _**Note:** A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writable directory anywhere you'd like to place it._
+iv) _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writable directory anywhere you'd like to place it._

 ## Building Perl MongoDB Driver